Thabelo-MT/CurriculumVitae/README.md

 # Creating-CV
-Creating a CV using HTML, CSS and JavaScript
+Created a CV using HTML and CSS